Fall Arrest Systems

 - Learn to eliminate or isolate height hazards by using harnesses to minimise fall hazards

-- Earn 8 credits towards your Certificate in Construction Site Safety
+- Earn 9 credits towards your Health and Safety in Construction Programme

 - Attain NZQA unit standard 23229 - Use safety harness system when working at height and NZQA unit standard 15757 - Use, install and disestablish temporary proprietary height safety systems when working at height.